 - Engage in context-driven interpretation of statutory law and case law.

 Criminal law, District Attorney’s Office, hoaxes, parental responsibility

 Event Year Begin: 2009

-Watermarked educator copies and a teacher’s manual for this product are available free of charge to educators and staff of degree-granting institutions.
-Please create an account or sign in as a registered educator to gain access to these materials.
-If you would like to obtain a teaching manual, contact the Case Studies Program at HLSCaseStudies@law.harvard.edu or 617-495-8689.
+Watermarked educator copies and a teacher’s manual for this product are available free of charge to educators and staff at non-profit institutions.
+The teacher's manual is available free of charge to for-profit trainers.
+Please create an account or sign in with your credentials to gain access to these materials.

 Note: It can take up to three business days after you create an account to verify educator access.
 Verification will be confirmed via email.

 Please note that each purchase of this product entitles the purchaser to one download and use.
 If you need multiple copies, please purchase the number of copies you need.
 For more information, see Copying Your Case Study.